ryrob30/mobile-services.en/help/android/configuration/json-config/json-config-remote.md

 uuid: 6872a5d7-0c5a-4fdc-b7bf-ad1534763a6a
 ---

-# Override the ADBMobile JSON Config Path {#override-the-adbmobile-json-config-path}
+# Override the ADBMobile JSON config path {#override-the-adbmobile-json-config-path}

 You can load a different ADBMobile JSON config file when the application starts.